-- only for new contacts: so the database you already hold in Hubspot isn’t included in this
+- Only for new contacts: the database you already hold in HubSpot isn’t included in this.

-- only when a form is submitted: so contacts need to complete certain steps before going into Mailchimp.
+- Only when a form is submitted: contacts need to complete certain steps before going into Mailchimp.

-In other words, their built-in integration, while it definitely works and is provided at no extra cost to your Hubspot subscription, can only work in a very specific scenario.
+In other words, their built-in integration, while it definitely works and is included at no extra cost in your HubSpot subscription, can only work in a very specific scenario.

-There are other limitations, too, which include not being able to overcome required field limitations in syncing from Hubspot into Mailchimp.
-When a contact is sent over from Hubspot, it just copies the default contact fields which are e-mail & name.
+There are other limitations, too, which include not being able to overcome required field limitations when syncing from HubSpot into Mailchimp.
+When a contact is sent over from HubSpot, it just copies the default contact fields, which are e-mail and name.

-After you have this integration setup, Hubspot’s interface also doesn’t show you which contacts have succesfully moved into Mailchimp - you just have to assume it’s worked for certain contacts, while others may still be in limbo somewhere if they didn’t sync succesfully.
+After you have this integration setup, HubSpot’s interface doesn’t show you which contacts have succesfully moved into Mailchimp - you just have to assume it’s worked for certain contacts, while others may still be in limbo somewhere if they didn’t sync succesfully.